SummerSlam (2021): Background

 On May 28, 2021, WWE announced that SummerSlam would take place live on Saturday, August 21, marking the first SummerSlam to be held on a Saturday since the 1992 event (which was pre-taped on a Saturday and aired on tape delay on a Monday), as well as the first SummerSlam to not be held on a Sunday since the 1994 event, which took place on a Monday.
 During the 2021 Belmont Stakes' pre-race show on June 5, the Allegiant Stadium in the Las Vegas district of Paradise, Nevada was confirmed as the host venue for SummerSlam.
 While WWE typically hosts pay-per-views on a Sunday night, the Wrestling Observer Newsletter reported that it was the Allegiant Stadium that wanted SummerSlam held on a Saturday.
 This marked the second SummerSlam to be held in a football stadium, with the foremost being the 1992 event at Wembley Stadium in Wembley, London, England, but the first to be held in a National Football League stadium in the United States.
 Travel packages became available on June 11 while individual tickets went on sale on June 18.
-In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first SummerSlam to air on Peacock in the United States after the American version of the WWE Network merged under Peacock in March.
+In addition to airing on pay-per-view worldwide and the WWE Network in international markets, it was the first SummerSlam to livestream on Peacock in the United States after the American version of the WWE Network merged under Peacock in March.
 SummerSlam also aired in movie theaters across the United States, thus marking WWE's first pay-per-view event to air in theaters in the country.

 As part of SummerSlam Week, WWE held a multi-day tryout in the Las Vegas area to sign new wrestlers to developmental contracts.
 Additionally, following John Cena's return to WWE at the previous PPV, Money in the Bank, the company began a tour titled the "Summer of Cena."
 The tour had Cena appearing on Raw, SmackDown, and at WWE Live events in the weeks leading up to and including SummerSlam.
 WWE also partnered with TikTok to host a contest to select one guest ring announcer for SummerSlam.
 Music producer and disc jockey Valentino Khan opened the event with a musical performance.
 Following the event, actress, comedian, and author Tiffany Haddish hosted the official SummerSlam afterparty; additionally, WWE made a donation in support of her foster care charity, the She Ready Foundation.

 SummerSlam was held on the same night as the Manny Pacquiao vs. Yordenis Ugás boxing match, which took place at the nearby T-Mobile Arena.
 WWE planned for SummerSlam to end before the card's main event, so that those attending in-person would have enough time to travel from Allegiant Stadium to T-Mobile Arena in time for the fight, and to avoid counterprogramming for PPV watchers who ordered both shows.
 SummerSlam ended just as Pacquiao made his entrance.